chapter-three/applenews/README.md

 ## <a name="troubleshoot"></a>Troubleshoot

-If you are having trouble installing the module or it's dependencies, review the common scenarios below.
+If you are having trouble installing the module or its dependencies, review the common scenarios below.

 **Problem:** I'm getting the error message that includes: